spiral/docs/application/environment.md

 #in development
 VIEW_CACHE = true

-#When false translator will be reloading locale bundles on every request
+#When false translator will reload locale bundles on every request
 TRANSLATOR_CACHE = true

 #Default session handler, use `(null)` to enable native php session mechanism